By Alison Kysia

 When I teach history related to Islam or Muslims in the United States, I begin by asking students what names they associate with these terms.
 The list is consistent year after year: Malcolm X, Elijah Muhammad, and Muhammad Ali.

-All of these individuals have affected U.S. history in significant ways.
-If we take a step back and look at the messages these figures communicate about Muslims in U.S. history, we see a story dominated by men and by the Nation of Islam.
-Although important, focusing solely on these stories leaves us with a skewed view of Muslims in U.S. history.
+These three individuals have affected U.S. history in significant ways.
+However, focusing solely on men and the Nation of Islam leaves us with only a partial view of Muslims in U.S. history.
 Even these examples are a stretch.
 Most of my students reference 9/11 as the first time they heard of Muslims.

 Mainstream textbooks do little to correct or supplement the biases that students learn from the media.
 These books distort the rich and complex place of Muslims throughout U.S. history.
 For example, Malik El-Shabazz (consistently referred to first by the name Malcolm X rather than the name he chose for himself before his assassination) is framed as the militant, angry black man, the opposite of the Christian, nonviolent Martin Luther King Jr. Muhammad Ali is another popular representative of Muslims in U.S. history textbooks but is misrepresented through the emphasis on his boxing career rather than his anti-racist activism against the Vietnam War.